How To Install And Use A Water Filter Bypass Valve

 The video below explains the differences in popular pipe materials, and their uses and includes a rough price estimate on PEX, copper, and CPVC.

-Choosing Your Fitting Material and Type
+Choosing Your Fitting Material And Type

 The next video talks about various fittings used for water lines.
 If you decide on copper pipes, you might want to choose that material for fittings too.
 However, the video does offer alternative methods that require no soldering.